IlyaKozlov1991/GB_PYTHON_HOMEWORKS/README.md

 Lesson002_Exercise001

-Write a program that takes a real or integer number as input and displays the sum of its digits.
+Write a program that takes a real or integer number as input and displays the sum of its digits

+Lesson002_Exercise002

+Write a program wich takes a number N as input and displays a multiplication of numbers from 1 to N